Required Title IX Training

-University policy requires that all full-time and part-time faculty and staff satisfy their annual Title IX training by watching a brief 7-minute video available on Canvas.
+University policy requires that all full-time and part-time faculty and staff satisfy their annual Title IX training by watching a brief 7-minute video.

 Institutions of higher education throughout the United States are facing new levels of accountability regarding issues of sexual assault, sex discrimination, and sexual harassment.
 Instances of sexual assault, harassment, and domestic assault (or intimate partner violence) have been chronically under-reported throughout the United States, and colleges and universities are not immune from this trend.
 In order to counter this troubling statistic, federal mandates have been developed to help ensure that universities are educating their communities about proper procedures, how and when to report, and available resources if you become aware of, or are a victim of sexual assault, sexual harassment, or sex discrimination.